 Wondering how to make crispy, rich, and delicious sweet pickles for canning?
-Find out how delicious sweet pickle spears can be in this sweet and spicy recipe!
+If you've never tried canning pickles before, you may be surprised how delicious sweet pickle spears can be in this sweet and spicy recipe!

 This recipe was an instant winner for us and I bet that once you taste it, you'll be adding this sweet pickle recipe to your personal collection too!